ibm-cloud-docs/Cloudant/offerings/gdpr.md

 As a user of {{site.data.keyword.cloudant_short_notm}}, you must follow these guidelines:

  * Use the default CORS configuration to prevent unexpected access.
- * Use API keys liberally, since components can have "least privileged access", which is coupled with the audit log.
+ * Use API keys liberally, since components can have `least privileged access`, which is coupled with the audit log.
 This practice helps you understand who accessed which data.
  * Encrypt or otherwise protect (pseudonymize) sensitive data that you determine must remain invisible to {{site.data.keyword.cloudant_short_notm}}.

 ### Physical and environmental security measures